ameyzagade/AspNetCoreFilterPipeline/README.md

 4. __Pass as an option while registering controllers with the DI container__
   - service.AddControllers(o => o.Filters.Add<T>(order: N));
-    Type instantiated by Activator Utilities
+    Type T instantiated by Activator Utilities
-    Type's dependencies resolved by the DI container
+    Type T's dependencies resolved from the DI container

   - service.AddControllers(o => o.Filters.AddService<T>(order: N));
-    Type resolved from DI container, should be registered with DI container
+    Type T resolved from DI container and thus should be registered with DI container Type T's dependencies resolved from the DI container

 ### Available Interfaces